 According to my diary, I also had three mini-practice sessions at 5 mins each later in the day.
 During these sessions, I started practising the (4-finger) G and the Cadd9 chords.

 New: G chord (4 Finger)

-- Little finger feels very weak, and my nail seems to be getting in the way, even though it’s cut back really short?
+- Finger 4 (pinky)) finger feels very weak, and my nail seems to be getting in the way, even though it’s cut back really short.
 The little finger needs conditioning!

-- Fingers 3 and 4 need to be more of a unit for this chord.
+- Fingers 3 and 4 need to work more as a unit for this chord.
 At the moment they feel very separate.

 - Trying to place all four fingers down at the same time feels far too difficult.
 But I can manage to just about get fingers 1, 2 and 3 down together, and then let finger 4 follow.
 It’s a similar shape to the original G chord I was learning but with a slight tweak.

 4. This chord feels difficult, but I think the challenge feels right.